Scrubs

 Be Curious and Consistent

 When you do strike up a conversation, get curious about it.
 Ask open questions that your new friend has to answer with more than ‘yes’ or ‘no’.
-Listen in and ask follow-up questions, either right there and then or later once you’ve done some research.
-Whatever your approach, be fully present so you can stretch the length of the conversation – the longer it is, the more meaningful and memorable, setting you up for more in the future.
+Listen in and ask follow-up questions, be interested.
+Be fully present.
+This will set you up for a more meaningful and memorable conversation that can lead to a new friendship.

-Further to this, be consistent.
+And be consistent.
 Regularly go out to meet new people (not just ‘one and done’), and when you do meet them, follow-up.
 Send a text each week based off funny things you talked about or asking them out for a coffee in future.
 Or if texting isn’t your bag, send an Instagram meme via Direct Message about something you talked about.
-It doesn’t matter how you connect with your new friend, just that you do it consistently so they can see the value in being your mate.
+If they don’t respond, that’s okay, there are plenty more friendships in the sea!

 General FAQs